How Do Discretionary Trusts Work for US Expats in Australia

 What happens when US expats use discretionary trusts?

 Things get more complicated for US expats using discretionary trusts because of US tax laws.
-The US Internal Revenue Service (IRS) treats discretionary trusts as “grantor trusts.”
+The US Internal Revenue Service (IRS) typically treats Australian discretionary trusts as “foreign grantor trusts.”

 Why does the IRS consider discretionary trusts grantor trusts?

-A grantor trust is one where the person who created it (the grantor) is still considered the owner of the assets.
-This means that the IRS expects the grantor to pay tax on all income generated by the trust, even if the income is distributed to someone else.
+A grantor trust is generally where the person who created or contributed assets to the trust is still considered the owner of the assets, known as ‘the grantor.’
+This means that the IRS expects the grantor to pay tax on all income generated by the trust, even if the income is distributed to someone else, as they are considered the beneficial owner of the trust assets.

-For example, if a US expat in Australia transfers assets into a discretionary trust and the trustee distributes income to a low-income family member, the IRS still expects the grantor to pay tax on those earnings.
+For example, if a US tax resident in Australia transfers assets into a discretionary trust and the trustee distributes income earned from the assets to a low-income family member, the IRS still expects the US taxpayer as the grantor to pay tax on those earnings within the trust irrespective of who pays tax the under the Australian tax rules which would be the recipient of the distribution in this example.

 Can beneficiaries in Australia pay lower taxes while the grantor pays US taxes?